funpopgen/CaVEMaN/index.md

 ![Screenshot, peak eQTL](screenshots/CaVEMaN.best.png)

 The file contains the same fields as before, with the addition of the "Probability" column which gives the probability the SNP is causal.

 ***

+## Running simulations to estimate parameters

+THIS IS WORK IN PROGRESS AND HASN'T BEEN FULLY TESTED.
+CaVEMaN uses parameters estimated from eQTL data, and we have seen these parameters to be consistent over a range of sample sizes, genotype structure, sequencing pipelines and tissue types.
+However, it is possible that there will be cases in the future for which these parameters are not appropriate, for example, with much larger datasets than currently available.
+In this case new simulations can be run to estimate parameters suitable for the analysis.

+Firstly, given a list of eQTLs, a vcf file and a bed file, run the following command to generate a dataset of simulated expression with known genetic signals that are matched to real eQTLs:

+    CaVEMaN --simulate --eqtl eqtl.list --bed expression.bed --vcf genotype.vcf.gz \
+         --out simulated.expression.bed

+Then, run a full CaVEMaN analysis on this file as described in the previous section, producing a results file called results.all.
+To estimate two parameter files (rank and weights) based on these results, run:

+    CaVEMaN --results results.all --rank new.rank --weights new.weights

+Now, to use these new parameters when running CaVEMaN, specify these files using the same `--rank` and `--weights` flags.

+***